runquest/eureka/_study/nlp/double loop learning.md

 #generativelearning #learning

 Generative learning brings our beliefs and assumptions about the issue into the feedback loop.
-Feedback from our actions leads us to questioni our assumptions.
+Feedback from our actions leads us to question our assumptions.

 **Questions to ask:**
 * What are my assumptions about this?